-E. SAMPLE MEETING MINUTES
+SAMPLE MEETING MINUTES

-School Name: School Council Meeting
+chool Name:School Council Meeting:

 Date: Location:

-The SCC Meeting was (time) and a quorum v called to order by: (SCC Chair) at was present.
+The SCC Meeting was called to ordonate and a quorum was present. er by:(SCC Chair) at (time)

-Members in attendand ce: Regrets:
+Members in attendance: Regrets:

+The minutes of the last meeting we ere approved by circulation by:

-or the minutes of the l st meeting were approved by circulation by (member's name) last meeting were approved with corrections by (member's name)
+or the minutes of the last meeting v were approved with corrections by:

 Treasurer's Report

-Provide brief u update from the report shared
+Provide brief update from the ne report shared

 Principal's Report

-Provide highlig ghts from Principal's report
+Provide highlights from Prin cipal's report

-Other school reports o or presentations
+Other school reports or presentati ions

-Provide highlig ghts as appropriate
+Provide highlights as appropriate appropr priate

+Previous and new business

-location secure for each action • Item 2 - discus ation of goals to date on PRO Grant Event.
-Speaker has been booked and ed.
-Flyers will be created and distributed. (include who will be responsible
+location secured.
+Flyers will for each action) s to date on PRO Grant Event.
+Speaker has been booked and be created and distributed. (include who will be responsible for volunteers for specific events.
+SCC will encourage

+and SCC members will participate as well.

+• Item 3 -

+• Item 4

 Motions

-elease \$ to support This motion was passed and seconded by (include member's names)
+The SCC will release \$ to support

+This motion was passed by and seconded by

+The next meeting will take place or nat

-take place on (date) at (location).
-Agenda items Meeting was adjourned at (time)
+Agenda items will include: Meeting was adjourned at:

-Chair
+Secretary Chair

-SOURCE: Adapted from School Councils: A Guide for Member (Ontario Ministry of Education)
+SOURCE: Adapted from School Councils: A Guide for Members (Ontario Ministry of Education)

-F. FUNDRAISING PROPOSAL OUTLINE
+FUNDRAISING PROPOSAL OUTLINE